Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: System Model

 where $(\mathbf{W}, \mathbf{b})$ represent the weights and biases associated with a layer and $\phi$ is the element-wise activation function and all dimensions are consistent with matrix-vector multiplication.
 Typical activation functions include the rectified linear unit (ReLU) given by $\phi(x) = \max{\{x, 0\}}$ and the hyperbolic tangent $\phi(x) = \tanh x$.
 Finally, an autoencoder is a deep neural network that is trained to reconstruct its own input $\mathbf{x}$.
 This is commonly achieved by performing gradient updates on the weights $\theta_f$ in order to minimize the empirical risk function

 where $\mathbf{x}_i$ represents the $i$-th training sample and $L$ can be chosen to any distance or quasi-distance function.
 Importantly, we note that gradient-based approaches are incompatible with the quantization of hidden activations in deep networks, since the gradient becomes null almost everywhere after quantization, preventing preceding weights from being updated.
-In this work